 No human behavior or personality trait is exclusively linked to a genetic cause.
 Everything represents a mixture of nature and nurture.
 This principle also applies in the area of human sexuality.

-Since that line has often been used by those seeking the normalization and acceptance of homosexuality, what does the science have to say?
+Since the myth under discussion is often invoked by those seeking the normalization and acceptance of homosexuality or other elements of the “alphabet soup,” what does science have to say?
 Are they born that way?

-Well, the jury’s still out on that one.
+Well, it’s more complicated than that.
 The official position of both the American Psychiatric Association and the American Psychological Association is that the causes of same-sex attraction are unknown, but probably multifactorial.

 Based on twin studies and genome surveys, we can say with confidence that there’s no “gay gene.”
 Genetics likely plays a role, but a small one.